 |Frame and fork material||All steel frame and fork||All steel frame and fork|

 |Batteries||24V (2x12V)||24V (2x12V)|

 |Motor||High torque, chain driven motor||High torque, chain driven motor|

 |Assembled Product Dimensions||37"L x 16"W x 42"H||41"L x 17"W x 42"H|

-Both scooters are recommended for kids aged 13 plus.
-The Razor's smaller size, wheels and lower speed do make it a better choice for younger kids and the E300 for older and bigger kids, teens and adults.
+Both scooters are officially recommended for kids aged 13 plus.
+Having said this, there are many reviews of much younger kids using both scooters.
+The Razor E200 is smaller and has lower speeds making it a better choice for younger kids.
+The speedier and slightly larger E300 is the better choice for older and bigger kids, teens and adults.

-Whether a faster speed is suitable for your own child is a personal parental decision.
-The advice would be is to make a judgement call according to the person riding the scooter and their confidence and abilities.
+Whether the faster E300 is suitable for your own child is a personal parental decision.
+It's will be a judgement call according to the person riding the scooter, taking into account their confidence and abilities.

 If you want a speedier scooter, than go for the E300 which has a maximum speed of 15mph compared to 12mph on the E200.

 Neither scooters need a kick-off, just step on, twist the throttle and off you go.
 Both scooters have twist-grip acceleration to control the speed.